uug-ai/uugai-python-color-prediction/README.md

 The find_main_colors function is used to predict the dominant colors of an image.
 It takes several parameters:

 * image: The input image for color prediction, using `cv2.imread(IMAGE_PATH)`.
+* coding: The colorsystem used, supported is BGR (standard), RGB, BGRA and RGBA.
 * min_clusters and max_clusters: The minimum and maximum number of clusters to use for k-means clustering.
 * downsample_factor: A factor used to downsample the image before color prediction.
-Default value is 0.95.
+Default value is 0.
 * increase_elbow: An optional parameter to increase/decrease the elbow point in the k-means clustering algorithm.
 Default value is 0.
 * verbose: A boolean value indicating whether to print verbose output during color prediction.
 Default value is False.
 * plot: A boolean value indicating whether to plot the color prediction results.
 Default value is False.

 To use the find_main_colors function, simply pass the required parameters and call the function.
 The function will return the predicted dominant colors of the image, optimal number of centroids ± the elbow offset and the percentages of pixels belonging to that centroid.

+### Alpha channel additonal details
+* If RGBA or BGRA is used, pixels with full transparancy are removed for clustering.
+This allows the color detection to work with for example masked images from segmentation models.
+For pixels with alpha values different from 0, the color channels are used for clustering in 3D space.
+This means pixels with the same color but altering alpha values are classified as identical.

+* The downsampling creates artifacts when used together with RGBA or BGRA color systems.
+It is recommended not to use the build in downsampling method provided for RGBA or BGRA images.
+This issue may be fixed in later versions.

 ## Usage example
 ```Python